Whatever you want your money to do, setting savings goals can help you get there.

 - You want a safety net.
 With three months’ expenses in the bank you’ll have a cash cushion if your hours are reduced or – even worse – you lose your job.

 - You want a holiday.
-It might not be possible now with coronavirus restrictions, but imagine going on holiday.
-It’s as restful or as exciting as you’d like it to be.
+It can be as restful or as exciting as you’d like it to be.
 Now imagine coming back from holiday and not having to worry about credit card bills.
 How might that feel?
+Have a browse through our Travel Deals to explore some of the holiday options you can choose from.

 Look back as well as forward